GGaTok/simpleviz/README.md

 SimpleViz is an R Shiny-based interactive data visualization tool designed for biological and medical data analysis.
 It provides a user-friendly interface for various statistical and visualization methods commonly used in research.

+## Live Demo

+You can access the live version of SimpleViz at: https://mglab.shinyapps.io/simpleviz/

 ## Features

 ### 1. Box/Violin/Dot Plot Module